SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Kong Klone Mangrove Forest

-This mangrove conservation place is a haven for a peaceful community which primarily aims to promote the welfare of the environment as a whole.
+This mangrove conservation place is a haven for a peaceful community that primarily aims to promote the welfare of the environment as a whole.
 Visit the area, be one of them, and take part in the change.

 Ban Dontri or House of Music